supervisely-ecosystem/import-mot-format/README.md

 - `img1` folder with images the video consists of.
 - `seqinfo.ini` file with images and video information.

-You can download example of MOT datasets [here](https://motchallenge.net/data/MOT15/).
+You can download example of MOT dataset [here](https://motchallenge.net/data/MOT15/).

 Current version of application supports only `gt` file annotations.